OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### SQLite Databases (Encrypted)

-With the library [SQLCipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/ "SQLCipher"), SQLite databases can be password-encrypted.
+With the library [SQLCipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/ "SQLCipher"), you can password-encrypt SQLite databases.

 Example in Java: